teresanguyen01/Markov-Chains-Employment/README.md

 2. Run the script in MATLAB.
 3. The script will display tables, transition matrices, and visualizations in the MATLAB command window and figure windows.

-## Contact

-For any questions or issues, please contact the script author.